brmson/yodaqa/doc/HIGHLEVEL.md

     "Who has received the Nobel Prize for Physiology and Medicine?" will have "received" as SV; "When were they born?" will have "born";
     "How many colors do you need to color a planar graph?" will have "need".
+    N.B.
+"Who was the inventor of transistor" will have "inventor"!
     SV is one of the primary clues but is found in a special way and might (or might not) be used specially in answer selection.

-  * **Focus.** This is the focus point of the sentence where you should be able to place the answer.
-In "What was the first book written by Terry Pratchett?", "what" is the focus.
-In "The actor starring in Moon?", "the actor" is the focus (though that doesn't work terribly well).
-    Typically, focus would be used by aligning algorithms.
+  * **Focus.** This is the focus point of the sentence indicating the main constraing of a subject of the answer.
+In "What was the first book written by Terry Pratchett?", "book" is the focus.
+In "The actor starring in Moon?", "actor" is the focus.
+In "Who invented the transistor?", "who" will be the focus.
+Typically, focus would be used by aligning algorithms and for type coercion.

   * **LAT** (Lexical Answer Type).
 These are words that should be type-coercable to the answer term.
 E.g. "Who starred in Moon?" should